Can I submit my passport application directly to the United States?

 - Obtain the original and official documents from the county clerk’s office where the document was issued.
 You may also request government issued documents online via a private service called Vitalcheck.
 Please note this is a privately owned company that is neither part of nor endorsed by the U.S. government.

 - Contact the corresponding authentication unit in the state that issued that document and arrange for the documents to be authenticated with the Hague Apostille either in person or by mail.
-You may find contact information by state on this website.
+To find contact information by state.

 - Once you obtain the duly authenticated documents (with the Hague Apostille) from the Secretary of State, have these documents translated in Spain by a certified translator (“traductor jurado”).
 An updated list of certified translators may be obtained from the Ministry of Foreign Affairs.